praveenpatel95/Rest_API_Laravel_Repository_pattern/README.md

 ### Delete a book
 #### Request
 `
-DELETE /admin/books/$bookId
+DELETE /admin/books/2
 `

-Pass $bookId in parameter.
+2 is the book id, Pass book id in parameter.

 #### Response